-Making online purchases is becoming the preferred shopping method for many customers.
-There are multiple ways to start selling online, but there is one that is easy, cheap and with a potential profit, Amazon return pallets.
+Making online purchases is becoming the preferred shopping method for many consumers.
+There are multiple ways to start selling online, but there is one that is easy, cheap and with a potential profit: flipping Amazon return pallets.

 Certainly, Amazon's free return policy is having a knock-on effect on the practice of buying and selling Amazon return pallets.
 The giant retailer offers free returns in certain cases to customers (e.g., damaged items, late arrival, etc.), which has led to an increase in the number of product returns.